Loft Cinema is holding a Sci-Fi Slumber Party

-The Loft Cinema is breaking out all of the traditional science fiction tropes - aliens, androids, distopian futures - for its Sci-Fi Slumber Party on Saturday, June 3.
+The Loft Cinema is breaking out all of the traditional science fiction tropes - aliens, androids, dystopian futures - for its Sci-Fi Slumber Party on Saturday, June 3.

 The art house theater, at 3233 E. Speedway, will be screening six films back-to-back-to-back starting at 7 p.m.